 Note: Credit given for Statistics courses is subject to certain restrictions.
-Students in Science should consult the "Course Overlap" information in the "Course Requirements" section .omnthe Foulty of Science.
+Students in Science should consult the "Course Overlap" information in the "Course Requirements" section for the Faculty of Science.

 AEMA 310 (3) Statistical Methods 1

 GEOG 202 (3) Statistics and Spatial Analysis

 MATH 203 (3) Principles of Statistics 1